PE & Outdoor Learning

 The school uses some of its School Sport Premium money to buy in the services of a PE specialist who runs an extensive competitions calendar across the year.
 The children have the opportunity to represent the school in numerous clubs and competitions.
 This affords the children the chance to represent Brampton Ellis and to compete alongside other schools.
 Through such experiences, they can learn the importance of respecting others and develop their resilience through experiencing the thrills of success but also being gracious in defeat.

-As well as 2 hours of curriculum PE a week, children are encouraged to be active throughout the day by the inclusion of “Active breaks” during lessons, whether this be a 10-minute run or an online aerobic activity.
+As well as 2 sessions of curriculum PE a week, children are encouraged to be active throughout the day by the inclusion of “Active breaks” during lessons, whether this be a 10-minute run or an online aerobic activity.
 Also, some of our School Sport Premium money is used to employ a Sports Specialist for coordinating “Active Playtime”.
 This includes running sport specific activities at lunchtime and he manages the Playground Leaders.
-These are a group of 15 Y6 children who are responsible for leading activities as part of “Active Playtime” such as skipping, ball games and can also act as referees.
+These are a group of Y5 and Y6 children who are responsible for leading activities as part of “Active Playtime” such as skipping, ball games and can also act as referees.

 Children are also encouraged to develop leadership skills in lessons by leading warm-ups and taking on the role of a coach, working with peers to help them improve in a specific area.